alangrainger/obsidian-air-quotes/.github/ISSUE_TEMPLATE/epub-import---i-want-a-feature-added.md

 ---

-EPub import is currently considered feature-complete for the purpose of importing an ePub file to use as source text for importing a quote.
+EPub import is currently considered feature-complete for the purpose of importing an ePub file to use as source text for quotes.

 I don't plan to add any additional features to this, like image import.
 For the purpose of extracting text quotes from a source text, importing images are irrelevant and only serve to increase the size of your vault for no reason.